2 Cold Scorpio: Personal life

-2024 assault charge
+Assault conviction

-On June 15, 2024, Scaggs was arrested in Jackson County, Missouri, for allegedly stabbing a man at a Love's Travel Stop in Kansas City.
+On June 15, 2024, Scaggs was arrested in Jackson County, Missouri, for stabbing a man at a Love's Travel Stop in Kansas City.
 Scaggs, who was employed as a security guard for the store at the time, claimed that he approached a customer who had lit a cigarette inside and requested that he put the cigarette out, and that the man then became agitated, issued threats, and tried to tackle him to the ground, leading to a struggle between the two.
 Scaggs claims that during the struggle, he drew a knife from his pocket and used it in self-defense.
-The alleged victim sustained stab wounds to the head, chest, abdomen, legs, and buttocks.
+The victim sustained stab wounds to the head, chest, abdomen, legs, and buttocks.
 Scaggs was released on bail and entered a not-guilty plea.
-His trial date was initially set for June 21, 2025, but it was later pushed back to November 3, 2025, and pushed back again to January 26, 2026.
+After a series of delays, Scaggs' trial was set to take place on August 3, 2026.
+On August 3, it was reported that Scaggs pleaded guilty to the felony charges of second degree assault and armed criminal action.
+He is scheduled to be sentenced on October 9, 2026.
+On September 17, Scaggs' bond was revoked and he was remanded back into custody after he admitted to brandishing a firearm, thus violating his bond conditions.